-In Fiscal Year 2013, as mandated by state law, the City conducted a parcel-specific revaluation.
+Last year, as mandated by state law, the City conducted a parcel-specific revaluation.
 By law, all Massachusetts cities and towns must conduct a revaluation every three (3) years.
+The next revaluation will take place in Fiscal Year 2016.

 During a revaluation, the statistical models that generate values based on property characteristics (location, size, condition, etc.) are recalibrated using recent real estate market data, including property sales and rents.
 The Massachusetts Department of Revenue ("DOR") applies a rigorous certification process when a community revalues its property.
 The DOR requires that assessments meet strict statistical tests to ensure that they accurately reflect the market and are applied consistently.